alp-garcia/trial/README.md

 ## Usage

-Execute the folling code :
+Execute the following code :

     $ profile 'sample_file.csv' '048-8824-2010'

 Where the parameter `sample_file.csv` is the path of csv file and `048-8824-2010` is the phone number that you want to generate the report.

+Then see the report output on console.

 ## Development